There’s a saying that there’s no such thing as bad pizza. But some pizza is better than others.

 But Mellow Mushroom let JP sit and eat real pizza like the other kids.

-That’s why they are No. 1 on my list, and the pizza’s pretty damn good, too.
+That’s why they are No. 1 on my list, and the pizza’s pretty dang good, too.

 Where’s your favorite place to grab pizza when you visit the Great Smoky Mountains?
 Let us know in the comments!